Derived categories of flips and cubic hypersurfaces: Application: the Galkin--Shinder--Voisin diagram for cubic hypersurfaces

 In this section we show there is a standard flip diagram associated to a smooth cubic hypersurface, so that \cref{thm:cubic} follows from \cref{theorem:flip}.
 In \cref{corollary:chow}, we use this result and \cite[theorem 3.4]{1910.06730v1} to deduce a corresponding isomorphism of Chow motives, generalizing \cite[theorem 5]{MR3639654}.

-We now recall the setup for the \emph{quadratic Fano correspondence} for cubic hypersurfaces.
+We now recall the setup of the Galkin--Shinder--Voisin diagram for cubic hypersurfaces.
 Let~$n\geq 2$, and let~$Y\subset\PP^{n+1}$ be a smooth cubic hypersurface.
 Denote~$F\coloneqq\fano(Y)$ the Fano variety of lines on~$Y$ and~$\hilbtwo[Y]$ the Hilbert scheme of two points on~$Y$, which will be discussed more explicitly in \cref{section:hilbert-squares}.
 Galkin--Shinder \cite[\S5]{1405.5154v2} and Voisin \cite{MR3646872} established the existence of the following diagram: